 I never imagined I’d start a charity!
-I had a satisfying career in the field of Information Technology & life was going well for me.
-But being diagnosed with Stage 4 ROS1+ lung cancer—at the age of 38, as a healthy, non-smoking woman—changed everything.
+I had a satisfying career in the field of information technology, and life was going well for me.
+But being diagnosed with lung cancer at the age of 40, as a healthy, non-smoking woman changed everything.
 It shook my world and opened my eyes to how overlooked this rare subtype of lung cancer truly is.

 Thank you for visiting our website.
 Simply by being here, you’re helping us move one step closer to change.